dinde451/jarr.d1/Jarulfs_Guide.md

 </tbody>
 </table>

 1 It is available in the Playstation version.
-Also see chapter 2.7.1 for a way to play single player with different difficulties.
+Also see CHAPTER_LINK_single-player-difficulty-levels for a way to play single player with different difficulties.

 2 The creator must be of level 20 or 30 but anyone joining it can be of